JanJaapPoos/DRuMFISH/WP2.md

 5. How robust are model results to departures from model assumptions and atypical data inputs?
 6. Does the model provide estimates of uncertainty?
 How comprehensive are those estimates?
 7. What level of review is appropriate for assessments conducted using the method?
 Assessment methods presented to the Panel consisted of two broad categories, methods that utilize removal data and minimal life history information (catch-only methods), and methods that include catch, life history information and time series of either survey indices or length composition data (simple assessment methods).
 The methods that were reviewed by the Panel were (by acronyms):

-Catch-only Methods
+*Catch-only Methods*
-DCAC—Depletion-Corrected Average Catch.
+*DCAC*—Depletion-Corrected Average Catch.
-DB-SRA—Depletion-Based Stock Reduction Analysis.
+*DB-SRA*—Depletion-Based Stock Reduction Analysis.
-SS-CO—Simple implementation of the Stock Synthesis platform that uses only a time series of catches.
+*SS-CO*—Simple implementation of the Stock Synthesis platform that uses only a time series of catches.

-Simple Assessment Methods
+*Simple Assessment Methods*
-XDB-SRA—Depletion-Based Stock Reduction Analysis extended using survey index data.
+*XDB-SRA*—Depletion-Based Stock Reduction Analysis extended using survey index data.
-SS-CL—Simple implementation of the Stock Synthesis platform that uses catch and a time series of length composition data.
+*SS-CL*—Simple implementation of the Stock Synthesis platform that uses catch and a time series of length composition data.
-SS-CI—Simple implementation of the Stock Synthesis platform that uses catch and a time series of survey indices.
+*SS-CI*—Simple implementation of the Stock Synthesis platform that uses catch and a time series of survey indices.

 This report is organized as follows.
 For each assessment method, the report provides a short description of the method and the Panel’s conclusions and recommendations pertaining to the method.
 Short responses are given to the list of seven key questions identified above.
 Each section concludes with a list of the requests made to the technical team and summarizes the responses.
 Several issues that extend across methods are discussed in separate sections.
 An Appendix includes a list of the primary background documents that were provided to the Panel in advance of the meeting via email and on an FTP site.
 Wireless access to the FTP site was intermittent during one day of the meeting, but for the most part functioned well.
 The Panel endorses the use of DCAC, DB-SRA and SS-CO for determining OFLs for data-poor groundfish stocks, but makes several recommendations that could improve these methods in the future.
 Much progress has been made in developing and testing methods that use survey index or length composition data.
 However none of the methods reviewed by the Panel was found to be ready for implementation without further development and technical review.
 This report outlines the additional steps that will need to be taken to apply these methods to data-poor stocks for the 2015-2016 management cycle.
 Evaluation of DCAC, DB-SRA and other simple assessment models was greatly facilitated by a simulation testing analysis of these methods presented by Chantel Wetzel.
 Further work using this approach is strongly encouraged by the Panel.

 Data/information requirements:
-Catch-only methods (DCAC, DB-SRA, SS-CO) require catch, minimal life history information and prior distributions on the parameters.
+* Catch-only methods (DCAC, DB-SRA, SS-CO) require catch, minimal life history information and prior distributions on the parameters.
-All simple assessment methods (XDB-SRA, SS-CL, SS-CI) require catch and life history information.
+* All simple assessment methods (XDB-SRA, SS-CL, SS-CI) require catch and life history information.
 In addition, XDB-SRA and SS-CI require survey indices and SS-CL requires a time series of length composition data.

 Assumptions:
-Catch-only methods (DCAC, DB-SRA, SS-CO) are covered elsewhere.
+* Catch-only methods (DCAC, DB-SRA, SS-CO) are covered elsewhere.
-Stock synthesis methods (SS-CO, SS-CL, SS-CI) have the standard assumptions of category 1 SS3 assessments, but also assume deterministic recruitment, growth is time-invariant, and selectivity is asymptotic and stationary.
+* Stock synthesis methods (SS-CO, SS-CL, SS-CI) have the standard assumptions of category 1 SS3 assessments, but also assume deterministic recruitment, growth is time-invariant, and selectivity is asymptotic and stationary.

 Outputs expected:
-This review focuses on methods for setting catch limits (ACLs and OFLs) Method of operation:
+* This review focuses on methods for setting catch limits (ACLs and OFLs)

+Method of operation:
-Catch-only methods (DCAC, DB-SRA, SS-CO-1) are covered elsewhere.
+* Catch-only methods (DCAC, DB-SRA, SS-CO-1) are covered elsewhere.
-The panel identified technical concerns with the method as described by Cope (2013; termed SS-CO-1) and developed a similar method during the workshop (SS-CO-2) that, instead of sampling parameter vectors from priors specified within SS, generates priors external to SS3.
+* The panel identified technical concerns with the method as described by Cope (2013; termed SS-CO-1) and developed a similar method during the workshop (SS-CO-2) that, instead of sampling parameter vectors from priors specified within SS, generates priors external to SS3.
-SS-CL implements Stock Synthesis using a time series of length composition data.
+* SS-CL implements Stock Synthesis using a time series of length composition data.
-Extended DB-SRA (XDB-SRA) updates the joint prior distribution on which DB-SRA is based by taking indices of abundance into account.
+* Extended DB-SRA (XDB-SRA) updates the joint prior distribution on which DB-SRA is based by taking indices of abundance into account.
 It finds the maximum likelihood estimate for q for relative abundance indices, calculates the joint likelihood for the data, and sets weights assigned to each draw from the prior based on the relative likelihood.
-	SS-CI is an extended version of the SS-CO-1 method which includes abundance indices to help inform OFLs.
+* SS-CI is an extended version of the SS-CO-1 method which includes abundance indices to help inform OFLs.

 Testing:
-Testing of catch-only methods (DCAC, DB-SRA, SS-CO-1) is described elsewhere.
+* Testing of catch-only methods (DCAC, DB-SRA, SS-CO-1) is described elsewhere.
-Simulations for SS-CL suggest the method can perform well if the assumptions are not violated.
+* Simulations for SS-CL suggest the method can perform well if the assumptions are not violated.
 It is therefore necessary to have data on length-composition that are representative of the catches.
-XDB-SRA was applied to cowcod, bocaccio and darkblotched rockfish.
+* XDB-SRA was applied to cowcod, bocaccio and darkblotched rockfish.
-SS-CO-1 and SS-CI were applied to three category 1 species with approved assessments (lingcod, canary rockfish and greenstriped rockfish).
+* SS-CO-1 and SS-CI were applied to three category 1 species with approved assessments (lingcod, canary rockfish and greenstriped rockfish).
 Application of SS-CI produced OFL estimates similar to the category 1 assessments.

 Caveats:
-The approach used to implement the priors in SS-CO-1 and SS-CI results in placing two priors on one parameter.
+* The approach used to implement the priors in SS-CO-1 and SS-CI results in placing two priors on one parameter.
 Hence SS-CO-2 was developed as an improvement on SS-CO-1.
-In the case of SS-CL, there are concerns that length-data are not sufficient to obtain reliable estimates of quantities of management interest (e.g. depletion and OFL).
+* In the case of SS-CL, there are concerns that length-data are not sufficient to obtain reliable estimates of quantities of management interest (e.g. depletion and OFL).

 Other relevant information:
-The panel endorses the use of the catch-only methods (DCAC, DB-SRA, SS-CO) for determining overfishing limits (OFLs).
+* The panel endorses the use of the catch-only methods (DCAC, DB-SRA, SS-CO) for determining overfishing limits (OFLs).
-Development of XDB-SRA and SS-CI is progressing well and these methods could be used in category 2 assessments following further development, application to category 1 species and simulation testing.
+* Development of XDB-SRA and SS-CI is progressing well and these methods could be used in category 2 assessments following further development, application to category 1 species and simulation testing.

 Ability to project forward/forecast:
-Model based methods (DB-SRA, XDB-SRA and the SS methods) will provide this functionality.
+* Model based methods (DB-SRA, XDB-SRA and the SS methods) will provide this functionality.

 ### [Wetzel, C.R. and A.E.
 Punt (2011).
 Model performance for the determination of appropriate harvest levels in the case of data-poor stocks.
 Fish.
 Res.
 110:342-355.](http://www.sciencedirect.com/science/article/pii/S0165783611001731)